lpereira/blotest/2014/11/02/hybrid_c_pascal_strings.rst

 Or would it?

 I'm sure I'm not the first person to come up with the idea of having a C/Pascal String hybrid.
-At least the `Wikipedia`_ article on Strings doesn't seem to mention this variant I just came up with:
+But at least the `Wikipedia`_ article on Strings doesn't seem to mention this variant I just came up with:

 .. _`Wikipedia`: https://en.wikipedia.org/wiki/String_(computer_science)